Fontaines de la Concorde: History

 Between 1833 and 1840, Hittdorff modified the plans several times.
 In 1835, when a government committee reported that the water supply would not be sufficient for four new fountains, he reduced the number to two.
 The obelisk was put in place on the square on October 25, 1836.
 Both fountains were completed in May, 1840.

 In 1862–63, the fountains were restored, and the bronze and gold paint was replaced with a bronze coating.

+During the siege of Paris the fountains were damaged due to artillery shelling from Prussian forces.

 Sculptors

 The sculptors who worked on the fountain were: